stevenelson35/stevenelson35.github.io/all_collections/_posts/2024-07-09-newport-pleasure-breakers.md

 ![Camilla Posing With Flowers]({{ site.pics_url }}20240724_211440.jpg)

 Later we drove to a store across from the International Tennis Hall of Fame Museum.
-We didn't look inside, but, recognized it by all the flags near the entrance.
+We didn't look inside, but, recognized it by all the flags above the entrance.

 ![Tennis Hall Of Fame]({{ site.pics_url }}20240724_212356.jpg)